 Jurisdiction Constraint/Note Reason Ireland Summer transmission ratings are in place.
 Seasonal.
 Northern Ireland Summer transmission ratings are in place.
 Seasonal.
 Ireland One of the following units are must run for security of supply, when available: MP1, MP2, MP3.
 Security of Supply Ireland In order to ensure HRSG reliability, AD2 is not to be cycled once on.
 Security of Supply Ireland Update to S_NBMIN_ROImin Constraint Group: Minimum 7 Units Trial Minimum number of units reduced to 4.
 (Results in minimum number of units All Island reduced to 7) Reduced minimum number of units required in IE, system conditions permitting.
 Ireland When operating at 7 units All Island, synchronous condenser MP5 is must run.
 This will be kept under review during the trial.
 Minimum 7 Units Trial Ireland Synchronous condenser MP5 is must run when available and when MP2 is not scheduled on.
 Assessment of new technology.
-Northern Ireland Update to System Wide Transmission Constraint Group System Stability (S_NBMIN_MINNI3) Minimum 2 at all times K1, K2, C30 Limit Type: N: >= Security of Supply Ireland Whitegate WG1 (GU_400930) will be disconnected and unable to export energy to the transmission system to facilitate essential transmission work from 08:00 on Friday, 18 August 2023 until 17:00 on Friday, 9 September 2023.
-Transmission Constraint
+Northern Ireland Update to System Wide Transmission Constraint Group Security of Supply System Stability (S_NBMIN_MINNI3) Minimum 2 at all times K1, K2, C30 Limit Type: N: >= Northern Ireland C30 is must run for security of supply reasons Security of Supply